svrooij/node-xiaomi2mqtt/README.md

 The statuses of the devices are multicasted over the network if you enbaled this (you SHOULD!!).
 So all the updates to mqtt are near instant.

+### Security message

+The total count of magnet sensors with the `open` state will be emitted to: `xiaomi/status/magnets` as a JSON object containing the following fields.

+- `name` Either `All closed` or comma seperated list of magnet names with open status.
+- `ids` the ids of the magnets with the status `open` as array.
+- `val` number of open devices

 ### Setting the gateway light

 You can control the gateway light (if you've set-up the gateway password) by sending a message to `xiaomi/set/gateway_id/light`, send one of these: